|The Cost of Owning a Lab|

 |Office visits||Accidents, infections, general health problems, plus annual visit||$100 - 225|

 Print This Page.
 E-mail this page.
-Join our Cause on Facebook.
+Like us on Facebook.
 Follow us on Twitter.